zkamvar/user2021/prose.md

 challenges, our solution, and how we used past and present experiences from our community to iteratively refine our design.

-And before I move on, I want to remind everyone of two things:
+And before I move on, I want to remind everyone of three things:

 > There is no right or wrong, only better or worse
 >